Why You Should NOT Start A Podcast: Insights From 12 Top Podcasters

 If yes, then what are you waiting for?

 On a serious note, if you have a friend that is considering moving forward with that podcast, use the social icons below to send this article over, you could be doing them a massive favour.
+Tell them to research different guides to podcasting because you can learn lots from people who’ve done it already.

 Tom Hunt is the Founder of Virtual Valley, a platform that connects Entrepreneurs and Rockstar Virtual Assistants with the mission of giving Entrepreneurs back 1 million hours of their time by 2018.
 Tom spends MOST of his time helping people like you grow their virtual business on the Virtual Valley Blog and gives free 1 on 1 marketing advice to EVERYONE that signs up here.